Advertiser Disclosure

 Make sure you buy your miles during a promotional sale to get even more value.
 Image Credit: Points.com

 In the U.S., many people have access to credit cards that earn miles and points.
-These credit cards often come with sign-up bonuses that go a long way toward helping you book award flights.
+These credit cards often come with welcome bonus offers that go a long way toward helping you book award flights.
 However, in other parts of the world, there often aren’t as many credit card options.

 If this is the case for you, buying miles can be a creative way to cut down on the cost of a fun flight.
-While the out of pocket cost could still be a couple of thousand dollars for a business or first-class flight, this can be a fraction of the cost of a cash ticket.
+While the out-of-pocket cost to purchase miles could still be a couple of thousand dollars for a business- or first-class flight, this can be a fraction of the cost of buying the same ticket with cash.

 Time your purchases wisely during big sales so you can get the most miles possible.